-- (2) Special dividend intended to minimize to the greatest extent possible NMFC's federal income or excise tax liability. - (3) Actual cash payment was made on January 7, 2013. - (4) As of the respective record dates, AIV Holdings owned 20,221,938 units of the Operating Company.
-AIV Holdings received a total dividend for the respective amounts and subsequently AIV Holdings' board of directors declared total dividends in the same amounts payable to the holders of record as of the respective record dates. - (5) This amount does not include the distribution to Guardian AIV of \$58.2 million in connection with proceeds from the September 28, 2012 underwritten secondary public offering. - (6) Special dividend related to estimated realized capital gains attributable to the Operating Company's investments in Lawson Software, Inc. and Infor Lux Bond Company. - (7) Actual cash payment was made on July 9, 2012. - (8) Actual cash payment was made on April 4, 2012.
+- (9) This amount does not include the distribution to Guardian AIV of \$67.8 million in connection with net proceeds from the March 25, 2013 underwritten secondary public offering of NMFC's common stock on behalf of AIV Holdings. - (10) Special dividend intended to minimize to the greatest extent possible NMFC's federal income or excise tax liability. - (11) Actual cash payment was made on January 7, 2013. - (12) As of the respective record dates, AIV Holdings owned 20,221,938 units of the Operating Company.
+AIV Holdings received a total dividend for the respective amounts and subsequently AIV Holdings' board of directors declared total dividends in the same amounts payable to the holders of record as of the respective record dates. - (13) This amount does not include the distribution to Guardian AIV of \$58.2 million in connection with net proceeds from the September 28, 2012 underwritten secondary public offering of NMFC's common stock on behalf of AIV Holdings. - (14) Actual cash payment was made on July 9, 2012. - (15) Special dividend related to estimated realized capital gains attributable to the Operating Company's investments in Lawson Software, Inc. and Infor Lux Bond Company. - (16) Actual cash payment was made on April 4, 2012.